 ACT places a testing limit of 12 attempts

-No, the Radiologic Technology Program is offered on a full-time basis only.
+No, the Radiography Program is offered on a full-time basis only.
 If all general education courses are completed prior to admission to the Program full-time status could fall below the standard 12 hours considered as full-time enrollment.

-The Radiologic Technology Program does not have any “true” prerequisites.
+The Radiography Program does not have any “true” prerequisites.
 All applicants must be eligible for MTH 100 (Note: MTH 116 is not a higher level math and will not meet this requirement), ENG 101 and BIO 201 in the fall semester of entrance into the program.

 Most courses from Area II of the Alabama General Studies Curriculum (AGSC) can be used to satisfy the humanities elective requirement.
 Some of the courses taught at Gadsden State that can be used for the elective are as follows: